dentisphere/upgrade-angularjs/readme.md

 -   _dist_ folder is now outside the _public_ folder where webpacks resides.
 By default, the `CleanWebpackPlugin` does not allow to clean a folder outside the project, we must use a dedicated option to bypass this limitation.

+### move all source files to _src_ folder

+Requires some tuning in webpack configuration files.
+No difficulty.
+File structure is now closer to an angular 2+ project structure

 # initial readme

 ## Order System Sample Project